 No studies were found using customer journey maps and personas to investigate the work performed by train crew.
 It was necessary to undertake user research in order to define the experience and prioritise areas for development, which will then results in specific changes being developed and piloted.
 By understanding experiences throughout crew’s work journey, this research presented a comprehensive picture of their work routines and indicates where technology can improve these experiences.
 A study with 22 on-board train crewmembers involved semi-structured interviews and in-the-field observations.
 By shadowing crew as they went about their work shifts, it was possible to obtain a first-hand account of their work experiences.
 We produced diagrams to describe positive and negative aspects of the journeys from the perspective of on-board staff.

 Personas were also created to picture their needs, attitudes and behaviours.
 Results informed the design of technology that could improve crew’s experience during work.
+But some of the features, such as automatic ticket validation, were in fact, ranked negatively by train crew.
+There were concerns about job security and the fact that these features would remove the positive interactions with passengers.
+Further explanation about these issues can be seen on our journal article detailing this research.
 We suggested modifications and improvements for the requirements of the technological systems to better fit train crew journeys and enhance their experiences.

 User experience research was used to understand how rail passengers perceive their travels and to identify how the design of technology can improve this experience.
 We conducted in-depth, face-to-face semi-structured interviews and used additional questionnaires given to passengers on board of trains.